unbindapp/railpack/docs/src/content/docs/languages/php.md

 ## Configuration

 Railpack will configure Nginx and PHP-FPM for your application.
 For Laravel applications, the document root is set to the `public` directory.

-### Environment Variables
+### Config Variables

 | Variable                | Description                          | Example       |
 | ----------------------- | ------------------------------------ | ------------- |